Get It!

 Command Line Customize Your Interactive Experience

 Here's an overview of the different parts of the command line window.
 At the top, if you're lucky, you can see funny quotes from famous people.
 In the center is the text box to type your formula.
 At the bottom, there's the contextual help for the selected item in the text box.
-And finally, there is the sync button which is enabled when multiple sources are selected.
-The sync button lets you reset the time of the selected sources.
-The index button gives you access to the list of available items you can use in your formula.

 The next sections will show you all available functions, variables and operators you can use in your formulas.